plxity/hashnode-backup/ckiojw3s101u1qus1b5qu24l9.md

 ```

-So whenever there is a change in a state tree, `mapStateToProps` is called again and the component is rendered.
+So whenever there is a change in a state tree, `mapStateToProps` is called again and the component is re-rendered.

 For example, if a new city is added state tree will be calculated again, the component will rerender, the `mapStateToProps` will be called and `sortByName` function will run again.
 This can lead to performance issue if the `names` list is huge.
 It will be called again even if there is no change in the `names` array or the `filter`.